 Shawqi returned to the Khedive’s court heavily influenced by his studies abroad.
 He distinguished himself as an innovator and a rejuvenator of Arabic poetry; however, his efforts to incorporate western influences into his poetry were not favored by the Khedive.
 As a result, Shawqi excelled in creating poetry on modern themes in the classical tradition, with its complicated meters and rhymes.

-Shawqi's poetry championed two causes: Egyptian anti-colonialis sentiments and praise for the Ottoman caliphate.
+Shawqi's poetry championed two causes: Egyptian anti-colonialist sentiments and praise for the Ottoman caliphate.
 After Egypt’s independence in 1927, Shawqi became a patron of the arts and was honored with the title Amir al-shu’ara’ ( امير الشعراء )or Prince of Poets, a great honor which recognized his contribution to Arabic literature.
 In the last eight years of his life, he produced seven plays that were performed in Egypt.
 Ahmad Shawqi's works represent the best of the neo-classical period that made the leap from pure classical tradition to new poetic forms and genres.

 Ahmad Shawqi

-The al-Nahda ( النهضة) or the Arab ‘awakening’ or ‘renaissance’ began in Egypt in the late century and extended into the early century.
+The al-Nahda ( النهضة) or the Arab ‘awakening’ or ‘renaissance’ began in Egypt in the late nineteenth century and extended into the early twentieth century.
 It was a cultural awakening that expressed itself as a period of reform and modernization that adopted and incorporated Western influences into the mainstream of Arab society.

 Neo-classical Period (the middle of the nineteenth century until the end of World War I)